How To Design Your House Entrance

-So what to consider when designing your entrance?
+So what is there to consider when designing your entrance?

 Start understanding how much you can allocate from your budget as this will determine how many items and of which price range you can afford.
 As for anything in-house planning is the key so even from the money point of view this is important.
 If you leave your hallway for last you will notice that you will not have anything left, and start using what every item you can find just to for the purpose.